- Technology Research

 In spring 2017, the project team completed an acoustic survey of Sequim Bay.
 The first run included a multibeam echosounder sonar survey and collection of surface sediment samples as well as SPI/PV images at 50 locations for ground truthing the acoustic data.
 The data provided baseline bathymetric imagery of the ocean floor, which allowed for and provided grain sized sediment samples to the laboratory.
 The measurements were compared to the data from the SPI/PV.

 Researchers completed an additional survey at Sequim’s Dungeness Spit in 2018 and returned to the Marine and Coastal Research Laboratory in 2019 to apply those findings to technical development.
 The upgrades included improved SPI camera operations that allow for better penetration in firm substrates, enabling photography of the sediment profile to greater depths.
 Software upgrades were made to allow for automated data processing with decreased reliance on manual substrate characterization.
-The SPI/PV habitat mapping project then completed its final phase at the PacWave South Test Site.
+The SPI/PV Benthic Habitat Monitoring project completed its final phase at the PacWave South Test Site.